ElectronAsh/Jaguar_MiSTer_new/README.md

 It does not speed up the main "Tom and Jerry" custom chips, though.

-Some games seem to boot only after loading the ROM twice from the menu.
-I'm not sure what's causing that yet?

-Sometimes the core might even need to be re-loaded from the SOF or RBF before a game will boot.
-I don't think all of the internal registers in the core are being correctly reset yet.

 In summary: still a fair bit of work to be done. lol